kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

      - `s3`: data required to target a provisioned S3 bucket.
 1. `parameters`: a copy of the BucketClass parameters.
 1. `bucketAvailable`: if true the bucket has been provisioned.
 If false then the bucket has not been provisioned and is unable to be accessed.
-1. `bucketID`: the driver-specific, unique string ID of the backend bucket.

 #### BucketClass